axivo/website/k3s-cluster/content/tutorials/handbook/cilium/_index.md

 > Please make sure that your issuer is be able to create certificates under the `cilium.io` domain name.

-CertManager cannot control an external domain, therefore the `Certificate` and `ClusterIssuer` resources are created instead.
+CertManager cannot control an external domain, therefore the Hubble `Certificate` and `ClusterIssuer` resources are created.
 {{< /callout >}}

 Refer to Cilium [documentation](https://docs.cilium.io/en/stable/gettingstarted/hubble-configuration/), for further details.